 What becomes clear here is that Dodge seems to have reasonable maintenance costs overall.
 On average, it seems you can expect to pay anywhere between $450 – $700 on an annual basis.
 That’s nothing to get excited about, but it’s also not something that will leave you crying when paying the maintenance bill.

 We would even argue that the maintenance costs for a Dodge are actually more on the affordable side.
-This is because the Charger, Challenger, and Durango are very performance-focused vehicles.
-Typically, performance focussed vehicles will have maintenance costs over $700 per year and even closer to the $1,000 per year in some cases.
+This is because the Charger, Challenger, and Dodge Durango are very performance-focused vehicles.
+Typically, performance focused vehicles will have maintenance costs over $700 per year and even closer to the $1,000 per year in some cases, though this might change if you experience issues certain models are known for.
 Especially for an SUV like the Durango, in some cases, you’ll only pay $500 – $600 per year, which is very affordable.